 The program prefers three letters of recommendation; however, two will be accepted.

 The interview process involves a one hour orientation for all applicants.
 They are given a timed math and writing assessment.
 Applicants have the opportunity to participate in a demonstration of the distance learning technology.
 The morning session concludes with more program information and additional activities.
 The afternoon session includes faculty interviews and tours.
 Applicants are divided into multiple interview groups.
 While one group interviews with a team of two faculty members (one applicant and two faculty members), the other groups tour the building and are given the opportunity to speak to current students in the program.
-The interview day typically is a day long program.
+The interview day typically is a day long program and lunch is provided.